 - Making sex a priority in a relationship is healthy and helps relationships last longer.

 On a more granular level, who is having the most sex?

 There is a lot of odd and conflicting data out there.
 Millennials are often called the “sexless generation” because we’re absorbed in our screens and dating apps.
 Lucy Rowett, a certified relationship coach and clinical sexologist tells us that it’s pretty well-known that Boomers are having more sex than their younger counterparts, but points out that we may be looking for better, more quality sexual experiences.
 Which would you rather have?
 We’re all about getting lucky, but if there isn’t an orgasm … why bother showing up, you know?

 Yet, a recent study from The Kinsey Institute shows the exact opposite.
 What the what?
 Yeah, we know.
 It’s complicated.
 This study showed that people under 30 have sex 112 times per year on average, or about twice per week.
 Get it!

-In the 30-39 age bracket, that number drops to 86.
-As you get older, it seems to decline even more: to 69 times annually for those aged 40-49, and about 52 times per year for couples in their fifties and older.
+In the 30-39 age bracket, the frequency of sex drops to 86 per year.
+As you get older, sexual activity seems to decline even more: to 69 times annually for those aged 40-49, and about 52 times per year for couples in their fifties and older.

 Is having more sex better for your relationship?